mybonk/mybonk-wiki/docs/workshop-install-MYBONK-manually.md

   What takes most time during a full node installation is copying the complete blockchain.
 This is done automatically by bitcoind when the service starts and realizes its data directory (`services.bitcoind.dataDir = "/data/bitcoind"` by default in a MY₿ONK console) is empty or partial so it starts downloading what it needs from another random bitcoin full node on the Internet.

-  Bitcoind taking care of downloading the complete blockchain (nearly 500GB at the time of writting) from the Internet for you is great but can take days and weeks depending on your and the peer peer Internet connectivity, the maximum ateinable transfer rate being at most the worst of either.
+  Bitcoind taking care of downloading the complete blockchain (nearly 500GB at the time of writting) from the Internet for you is great but can take days and weeks depending on your and the peer peer Internet connectivity, the maximum attainable transfer rate being at most the worst of either.

   Copying the bitcoin blockchain from a local machine would take a fraction of this time.